 How Much is the Exemption?

-The savings amount is based on many factors.
-In Texas, the general residence homestead exemption provides an automatic $25,000 exemption for school districts, but in some cases, you can receive additional exemptions up to 20% of the total home value and benefit from other exemptions such as if you or your spouse is over the age of 65 or if you or your spouse suffer from physical disabilities or pass away in the line of duty.
+In Texas, the general residence homestead exemption provides an automatic $25,000 exemption for school districts.
+For example, if you own a $100,000 house or condo, you can receive an exemption of $25,000, changing the taxable amount to $75,000.
+The exemption can be honored up to two years after that year’s taxes are due.
+The savings amount is based on many factors but in some cases, you can receive additional exemptions up to 20% of the total home value and benefit from other exemptions such as if you or your spouse is over the age of 65 or if you or your spouse suffer from physical disabilities or pass away in the line of duty.
 The amount can range depending on the circumstance but can go as high as a full exemption.
 Not all exemptions can be combined.

 Can I Still Move Away Temporarily?